 The battle sequence turns the house into an ominous shade of chartreuse.
 A green mist comes out of the bed and takes hold of Muriel.
 She loses her head.
 She is talking in a deep male voice.
 But the possessed Muriel is not truly horrific.
 She conceals something beneath the covers and we find out it’s a tray of tea (rather than a dismembered body part, say.)

-The writers of Courage The Cowardly Dog like to make use of childhood games in the battle sequence.
+The writers of Courage The Cowardly Dog like to make use of childhood games in the big struggle sequence.
 We’ve already seen a game of handball/squash and a food fight.
 Here the possessed Muriel has a thumb wrestle with Courage to settle the score.

 In the end only Courage can save Muriel.
 Eustace isn’t saying the magic spell correctly.
 Courage digs a hole in the yard until he comes across the floating gown, then puts it on himself and turns Muriel back into Muriel.